-Note (iii): For Sport Class F32, lateral movement of the shot away from the chin or neck during putting action is allowed.
+Note (iii): For Sport Class F32, lateral movement of the shot away from the chin or neck during the putting action is allowed and the requirement for putting the shot in a straight, continuous putting action is waived provided that no other element of this rule is contravened.

 COMMENT: Of importance is that the shot shall be "put" not "thrown".
 Taking the shot behind the line of the shoulders is how it looks when someone throws it rather than putting it.
-For the F32 class, lateral movement is allowed and the requirement for putting the shot in a straight, continuous putting action is waived.
-The other elements of the putting action however remain the same, that is the hand cannot drop below the chin nor can the shot be taken behind the line of the shoulders."
+The hand cannot drop below the chin, the shot cannot be taken behind the line of the shoulders and the shot must not be thrown.